metalman3797/Cura-Dremel-Printer-Plugin/README.md

 ![The Cura GUI](/docs/GUI.PNG)

-This software consists of two plugins for Cura.
-They are as follows:

-1. The Dremel3D20 plugin, which contains the necessary printer files to add the Dremel IdeaBuilder 3D20 to Cura
-2. The G3Drem file format export plugin, which enables Cura to export the proprietary g3drem file format that the Dremel 3D20 needs.
+This software consists of one plugins for Cura.
+The Dremel3D20 plugin contains the necessary printer files to add the Dremel IdeaBuilder 3D20 to Cura and enables cura to export the proprietary g3drem file format that the Dremel 3D20 needs.

 **Note:**  This version of the Cura-Dremel-3D20-Plugin will not work with Cura versions 3.1 or earlier due to changes that Ultimaker implemented in the Cura architecture.
 For a version that works with Cura versions 3.0 or 3.1, please check out version 0.2.5 of the plugin [here](https://github.com/timmehtimmeh/Cura-Dremel-3D20-Plugin/releases/tag/0.2.5)